boraakoguz/JavaRacer-generative-algorithm/README.md

 Live Data meanings:
 - Best Fit: The most points scored by an agent of the previous generation
 - Gen. No: The number of generations
+- Population Size: Number of agents in the population
-- Instruction Size: The length of the instruction array used by the agents that gradually expands
+- Instruction Size: The length of the instruction array used by the agents.
+Gradually expands as training continues
 - Last Increase Points: The maximum points scored by an agent at the previous Instruction array expansion.
 Serves as a benchmark and controlls the roll-back system, advanced mutation system and stops Instruction increase in case of failure to pass the benchmark.

 ## Screen Shots